 Neutrogena Skin Care products are sold on the brand’s website, as well as numerous third party retailers, such as Walmart, Walgreens, Target, Amazon, and many more.

 The Neutrogena return policy states, “If for any reason you are not completely satisfied with your Neutrogena.com purchase you can return the products for a full refund of the purchase price (less original shipping and handling fees) within 30 days of purchase.
 Shipping costs for any returns will not be reimbursed by Neutrogena.com unless there was a shipping error or product damage.”

 Is Neutrogena Cruelty Free?

-What Are Some Alternatives to Neutrogena ?
+What Are Some Alternatives to Neutrogena Skin Care Products?

-There’s no need to compromise when it comes to finding skincare that is effective and safe.
-Carrot & Stick takes a tough love approach to skincare, perfectly balancing the power of plants with cutting edge science.
-Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals as well as the preservatives, emulsifiers and thickeners commonly found in skincare products.
+Another brand that balances the power of plants with cutting edge science is Carrot & Stick.
+Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals commonly found in skin care products.